Idnan/idnan.github.io/blog/_posts/backup_restore_with_curator.md

         value: ".*$"
 ```

-Now lets tear down the above `action_backup.yml` file.
+Lets tear down the above `action_backup.yml` file.
 There's only one action and this action is responsible for taking the backup.
 Replace `es_snapshot_name` with the name that you used earlier while running `es_repo_mgr` command.
-In the filters i have used filter type [pattern](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filtertype_pattern.html).
-Which will only get the indicies matching the specified pattern.
+In the filters, I have used the filter type [`pattern`](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filtertype_pattern.html) which will only get the indicies matching the specified pattern.
 Now this filter type pattern have different [kinds](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/fe_kind.html).
-Now the pattern that i specified will take all the indices.
+The kind that we have specified here is `regex` and since we want to match all the indices, we are going to use the value of `.*$`

 # Restore

-Put the following in `action_restore.yml`
+In order to restore our backup, put the below in `action_restore.yml`

 ```yml
 actions: